Rongotai-College/10DT/README.md

 ### The Design
 * Colour
-  * Reason for picking the colours of the Home Page:
+  * The colours I have chosen for the Home Page is taken from the hero image on that page.
+  *

 * Layout
 * Font Styles